Board Policies

 GP 14: NEW BOARD MEMBER ORIENTATION

 All new Board Members will receive an orientation to COCC and the role and responsibilities of the COCC Board of Directors within the first three months of election and/or appointment.
-The orientation will be conducted by Board Members in collaboration with the President and include topics in: Policies, statutory responsibilities, institutional financial status and other topics as determined by the Chair.
+The orientation will be coordinated by the Board Member Orientation Committee in collaboration with the President and include topics in: Policies, governance, statutory responsibilities, institutional financial status and other topics as determined by the Chair.

 GP 15: Media Attendance at Executive Sessions